syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Blazor.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Getting-Started/Blazor/Server-side-application).
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-PDF-Conversion/Convert-Word-document-to-PDF/Blazor/Server-app).

 By executing the program, you will get the **PDF document** as follows.

 ![Blazor Server app output PDF document](WordToPDF_images/OutputImage.png)

-## WASM app
+## Word to PDF in Blazor WASM app

 Step 1: Create a new C# Blazor WASM app project.
 Select Blazor App from the template and click the Next button.